-- (a) Checking whether a formula F of predicate logic is neither valid nor unsatisfiable, - (b) checking whether a formula F of propositional logic (Aussagenlogik) is valid, - (c) checking whether a formula ${\cal F}$ of predicate logic without any existential quantifiers is satisfiable, - (d) checking whether a formula F of predicate logic without any existential quantifiers and universal quantifiers is satisfiable.
+- (a) Checking whether a formula F of predicate logic is neither valid nor unsatisfiable, - (b) Checking whether a formula F of predicate logic which contains a single unary predicate symbol, but no function symbols is satisfiable?

 Solution:

 - (a) This problem is not recursively enumerable (and thus, not decidable).
 Let us assume that this problem is recursively enumerable (to deduce a contradiction): That is, we assume that there is an algorithm (algorithm 1) which outputs 'yes' on input F, if F is neither valid nor unsatisfiable, and does not terminate otherwise.
 Furthermore, we already know that the set of valid formulas of predicate logic is recursively enumerable (Corollary of Gilmore's Theorem).
 That is, there is an algorithm (algorithm 2), which outputs 'yes' on input F, if F is valid, and does not terminate otherwise.
 Combining these two algorithms gives us an algorithm (algorithm 3) to check whether a given formula F of predicate logic is satisfiable: Run algorithm 1 and algorithm 2 in parallel (both with input F).
 If - algorithm 2 terminates: The formula is valid and hence satisfiable.
 We output 'yes' - algorithm 1 terminates: The formula is not unsatisfiable, and hence satisfible.
 We output 'yes'.